 Kaiserschmarrn is one of my all-time favorite dishes.
 Basically, it is a scrambled pancake, although the consistency of the dough is much fluffier than a regular pancake.
 It’s usually served dusted with powder sugar with a side of jam or applesauce.

-Buchteln are a kind of sweet bread roll which is baked in a big pan so the individual rolls stick together.
+Buchteln are a kind of sweet bread roll that is baked in a big pan so the individual rolls stick together.
 Traditionally they are filled with Powidl, a tart plum sauce.
 Often they also come with a generous helping of warm vanilla sauce.

 I’m almost done with the dumplings, promise.
 The last one is the so-called Germknödel, which is a big yeast dumpling filled with Powidl (plum jam) and served with melted butter and poppy seeds, similar to Mohnnudeln.
 It may also be served with vanilla sauce.